Kendall Jenner’s Privacy Violated In High-Tech Way

 Kendall Jenner had an unwanted visitor armed with a four-rotor drone on Tuesday outside her home in Hollywood Hills, according to TMZ.

-After spotting the uninvited visitor standing on the street outside Kendall Jenner’s home gates, the reality star’s security team rushed to stop the man, snatch his ID, and call the police as reinforcements.
+After spotting the uninvited visitor standing on the street outside Kendall Jenner’s home gates, the reality star’s security team rushed to stop the man, snatch his ID, and called the police as reinforcements.

 Neither the LAPD nor reps for Kendall Jenner have reported to the media what the intentions were of the unwanted visitor armed with the drone.
 The uninvited visitor, however, seemed cooperative as he waited for police officers to arrive.

-And even though Kendall Jenner is understandably concerned for her privacy and safety, TMZ reported that the police officers even searched the drone guy’s trunk, but had to let him go because he had nothing suspicious on him and he “hadn’t done anything wrong at that point.”
+And even though Kendall Jenner is understandably concerned for her privacy and safety, TMZ reported that the police officers even searched the drone guy’s trunk, but he had to let him go because he had nothing suspicious on him and he “hadn’t done anything wrong at that point.”

 Kendall Jenner, who had $200,000 stolen from her house just last month, moved into her Hollywood Hills home in the summer of 2016.

 Kendall Jenner is not the only member of the Kardashian-Jenner family who has been targeted by robberies and intruders lately.
-Last October, Kim Kardashian was held at gunpoint in a Paris hotel, as five masked men stole $10 million worth of jewelry.
+Last October, Kim Kardashian was held at gunpoint in a Paris hotel as five masked men stole $10 million worth of jewelry.

-After the two incidents involving Kim Kardashian and Kendall Jenner, the family’s matriarch Kris Jenner reportedly beefed up the security teams of everyone in the family.
+After the two incidents involving Kim Kardashian and Kendall Jenner, the family’s matriarch, Kris Jenner, reportedly beefed up the security teams of everyone in the family.

 Kris Jenner Says Her Family Has Beefed Up Security To A ‘Crazy New Level’! https://t.co/JE4TUcu3B4 pic.twitter.com/wWu18r4Xhy